Samagra-Development/Samagra-Website/src/pages/team/index.md

     name: Snehi Gupta
     project: .
   - bio: >-
-      Srajan is a Young India Fellow who holds a Postgraduate Diploma in Liberal Studies from Ashoka University, Haryana and a Bachelor's degree in Electronics and Communications Engineering from IIIT Delhi.
-Before joining Samagra, he was working as a Deputy Manager - CSR at ESSAR Foundation.

-      A strong desire to understand the scale of governance challenges in India and become a part of the solution, brought him to Samagra.
-Currently, he is part of the NIPUN Bharat team in Uttar Pradesh.
-    image: /img/srajan.jpg
-    linkedInProfile: " ."
-    name: Srajan Bhatnagar
-    project: NIPUN Bharat Cell
-  - bio: >-
       Srikanth holds an MBA from Xavier Institute of Management, Bhubaneswar and a Bachelor's degree in Electrical, Electronics and Communications Engineering from National Institute of Science and Technology (NIST),